Search

 Table of Contents

-WASHINGTON, March 3 (Reuters) - President Donald Trump said on Tuesday he ordered U.S. forces to join Israel's attack on Iran because he believed Iran was about to strike the United States, his latest explanation amid conflicting accounts from the administration of how the war started.
+WASHINGTON, March 3 (Reuters) - President Donald Trump said on Tuesday he ordered U.S. forces to join Israel's attack on Iran because he believed Iran was about to strike first, contradicting the rationale offered a day earlier by his secretary of state for how the war began.

 "I might have forced their (Israel’s) hand," Trump told reporters in the Oval Office as he met with German Chancellor Friedrich Merz.
 "We were having negotiations with these lunatics, and it was my opinion that they were going to attack first.
 If we didn't do it, they were going to attack first.
 I felt strongly about that."